Best Wet Tile Saw Reviews [2020 Guide]

 However, a number of users, like Ted .L, have complained that the water tray is too small and requires refill again and again

-Other than this, the 3540-02 is pretty much an in their reviews.
+Other than this, the 3540-02 is pretty much an overall good performer as quoted by many users in their reviews.
 Moreover, it also comes with a 3-year limited warranty for complete peace of mind.

 With a unique lower and upper guard design for containing the water near blade and reduce the time required to clean-up, the 3550-02 from SKIL is an excellent option which makes the cutting process easier and quick.
 It also features an innovative sliding extension on the side to offer support to tiles up to 18” in size.